Accreditation & Educational Effectiveness

 - Ability to preach well: 3.9

-- Ability to work effectively with women and men: 3.9
+- Ability to interact effectively with those from cultural and racial/ethnic contexts other than my own: 3.9

 5. Placement information for various graduating classes: